uniwebcms/framework/README.md

 > Want to start from scratch?
 Omit `--template` for a minimal project, then add sites and modules as needed.

-> **Foundations scale to your needs.** Build a minimal Foundation for a single site (React + markdown, like any static site generator) or create a comprehensive design system with presets, theming, and visual editor integration.
+> **Foundations scale to your needs.** Build a minimal Foundation for a single site (like any React framework) or create a comprehensive design system with presets, theming, and visual editor integration.
 The framework supports the entire spectrum—from hardcoded components for one project to product-grade Foundations serving multiple sites with content creators who never touch code.

 ## Core Concepts